Guest & Gray

 Ref: W801

-Near pair of Chinese blue and white bottle vases, Kangxi (1662-1722), of bulbous form with tall columnar necks, the bodies and necks decorated in bright underglaze cobalt blue with a continuous design of foliage and stylised flower heads; the shoulders with wide bands containing floral scroll in reserve against a blue ground, the rims with narrow bands of half-prunus blossom against a wave-pattern ground, the footrims with double circle and the bases each marked ‘G’ in underglaze blue
+Near pair of Chinese blue and white bottle vases, Kangxi (1662-1722), the globular bodies with tall columnar necks, the bodies and necks decorated in bright underglaze cobalt blue with a continuous design of foliage and stylised flower heads; the shoulders with a wide bands containing white floral scroll reserved against a blue ground, the rims with narrow bands of half-prunus blossom against a wave-pattern ground, the bases marked ‘G’ in underglaze blue within a double circle

 Dimensions: